 *There are five UK sports councils – Sport England, Sport Scotland, Sport Wales, Sport Northern Ireland and UK Sport.

-The best free runners in the world compete annually in Santorini, Greece in the Red Bull Art of Motion contest2.
-The Internet is filled with YouTube videos of free runners – both amateur and professional.
-The wide reaching audiences that these streamed videos attract, may be contributing to the high volume of newcomers wanting to try out the sport.
-The Parkour UK website (http://parkour.uk/) can connect people to local community clubs, parks, facilities and training centres.
+The best free runners in the world compete annually in the Red Bull Art of Motion contest.
+YouTube is filled with videos of free runners – posted by both amateurs and professionals alike.
+The wide reaching audiences that these streamed videos attract, may be contributing to newcomers wanting to try out the sport.
+The National Governing Body for Parkour / Free-running in the UK have a wealth of information on their website (http://parkour.uk/).
+Here you can connect with local community clubs, parks, facilities and training centres.